uniasset/uniasset-old/README.md

 By default this software will use your existing Bitcoin wallet, including spending bitcoins contained therein (for example for transaction fees or trading).
 The protocol and transaction processing rules for the UniAsset are still under active development and are subject to change in future.
-Omni Core should be considered an alpha-level product, and you use it at your own risk.
-Neither the Omni Foundation nor the Omni Core developers assumes any responsibility for funds misplaced, mishandled, lost, or misallocated.
+UniAsset Core should be considered an alpha-level product, and you use it at your own risk.
+Neither the Omni Foundation nor the UniAsset Core developers assumes any responsibility for funds misplaced, mishandled, lost, or misallocated.

-Further, please note that this installation of Omni Core should be viewed as EXPERIMENTAL.
+Further, please note that this installation of UniAsset Core should be viewed as EXPERIMENTAL.
 Your wallet data, bitcoins and UniAsset tokens may be lost, deleted, or corrupted, with or without warning due to bugs or glitches.
 Please take caution.

 This software is provided open-source at no cost.
 You are responsible for knowing the law in your country and determining if your use of this software contravenes any local laws.